beve-org/beve/README.md

 ## Strings

-The final five bits indicate the number of bytes used for each character (BYTE COUNT).
+The next two bits indicate the number of bytes used for each character (BYTE COUNT).

 The transform must be `std::memcpy` compliant.